RWLPedal/music-pcbs/WoodOwlAcoustic/README.md

 This layout is licensed with a Creative Commons BY-NC-SA 4.0 license (Attribution, Non-commercial, Share-alike).

 ## Versions
+* V1.1 - C101 had been positioned backwards (in schematic and silkscreen).
+Fixed this - the positive lead should be at the bottom.
+This version is unvalidated, but that was the only change.
+Without this the pedal still worked fine, but there could be some problems with the reference voltage.
 * V1.0 - Tweaked a few positions and fixed silkscreen errors.
 This version has been confirmed working over a few builds.
 * V0.9 - First version, this worked, but Cybercow confirmed a few silkscreen errors, and also made the resistor adjustments noted in the BOM.